TravelModellingGroup/Documentation/tmg-documentation/1.6/tutorials/EmmeScripting/BasicPython.md

 }
 ```

-We can can add an additional name to that dictionary using the following code:
+We can add an additional name to that dictionary using the following code:

 ```python
 x[4] = "James"